 Implementation.
-We have implemented ITX on the IPU on a non-production development board.
-The IPU chip has been fabricated in TSMC's 7nm node, including the on-chip security extensions, which account for < 1% of the chip size.
-As part of post-fabrication validation, these extensions have been tested to verify they conform to their specified behavior.
+We have implemented ITX on a Graphcore GC200 IPU on a non-production development board.
+The IPU chip has been fabricated in TSMC's 7nm technology node, including the on-chip security extensions, which account for less than 1% of the chip size.
+The CCU has been integrated on the development board and implements the firmware architecture described in Section 5, including the protocols for measured boot and TEE management.
+As part of post-fabrication validation, the on-chip IPU security extensions have been tested to verify they conform to their specified behavior.
+We leave in-depth hardware security analysis and procedures that seek to defeat an IPU TEE for future work.